MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/how-cds-sql-differs-from-transact-sql.md

 ### System functions

-The following system functions perform operations on and return information about values, objects, and settings in the Common Data Service environment.
+The following system functions perform operations on and return information about values, objects, and settings in the Dataverse environment.

 More information: [System Functions (Transact-SQL)](/sql/t-sql/functions/system-functions-transact-sql)